Times Spent Outdoors: Priceless!

 Lifelong Love For Outdoors

 Tom Britt: Tom's lifelong love for the outdoors began in South Carolina and Southwest Virginia, where he was introduced to fishing by one grandfather, while the other grandfather was involved in running trail hounds.
 Settling in Tucson as a teenager sparked a profound connection to the Sonoran Desert.
 After two years of employment with the Louisiana Wildlife and Fisheries Commission as a Wildlife Biologist II stationed in the headwaters of the Atchafalaya Swamp, he returned to Arizona.
-For 26 years, Tom dedicated himself to the Arizona Game and Fish Department, beginning as a Wildlife Manager in Game Management Unit 24B.
+For 26 years, Tom dedicated himself to the Arizona Game And Fish Department, beginning as a Wildlife Manager in Game Management Unit 24B.
 Later, he was promoted to Wildlife Specialist II in Flagstaff, where he worked extensively with elk and the Kaibab Deer Herd.
 In 1984, he was further promoted as Region II Supervisor in Flagstaff.
 Even after retiring in 1999, Tom continued his commitment by teaching Hunter Education for over 50 years in Arizona, instilling conservation values in generations to come.

 Unwavering Dedication